Salah856/AWS_WhitePapers_Summary/Amazon Aurora MySQL Database Administrator’s Handbook.md

 If you need a transaction to remain open for more than one statement, you explicitly begin the transaction, run the statements, and then commit or roll back the transaction.

 With autocommit disabled, the connection is always in transaction.

 You can commit or roll back the current transaction, at which point the server immediately opens a new one.

+Running with autocommit disabled is not recommended because it encourages longrunning transactions where they’re not needed.

+##### Recommendations:

+- Always run with autocommit mode enabled.
+Set the autocommit parameter to 1 on the database side (which is the default) and on the application side (which might not be the default).

+- Always double-check the autocommit settings on the application side.
+For example, Python drivers such as MySQLdb and PyMySQL disable autocommit by default.

+- Manage transactions explicitly by using BEGIN/START TRANSACTION and COMMIT/ROLLBACK statements.
+You should start transactions when you need them and commit as soon as the transactional work is done.